Richard’s South Coast Challenge

 Richard, Moorfields patient

-Following his treatment, Richard challenged himself to do an endurance walk later this year – something he’s never done before.
+Following his treatment, Richard challenged himself to do an endurance walk – something he’d never done before.
 Richard and his family love how easy it is to get out into the countryside where they live.
-Having the beautiful outdoor spaces nearby are also handy for his training as he prepares to take on the epic challenge of walking 55km in 24 hours.
+Having the beautiful outdoor spaces nearby was also handy for his training as he prepared to take on the epic challenge.